Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Sensitivity Model

 \subsection{Specifying Constraints}

 Having determined the sensitivity parameters, we now focus on putting interpretable constraints on them.
-Table \ref{tab:constraints} summarizes all bounds that are developed in this paper.
-Practitioners may use any combination of constraints; in particular, it is possible to simultaneously conduct sensitivity analysis for the identification assumption of regression and IV.
-The provided bounds can be categorized in two groups: direct and comparative constraints.
-In the first case, we directly bound the sensitivity parameter in question.
-For instance, the constraint
+Table \ref{tab:constraints} summarizes all bounds that are used in this paper: The constraints on $U\rightarrow D$ and $U\rightarrow Y$ were proposed by \citet{ch}; the IV constraints $U\leftrightarrow Z$ and $Z \rightarrow Y$ are novel.
+Unlike previous works, the optimization approach to sensitivity analysis allows practitioners to use any combination of constraints as we do not need to derive an analytical expression of the optimal values for every single combination.
+In particular, it is possible to simultaneously conduct sensitivity analysis for the identification assumption of regression and IV.